 Pedram Mohseni (S'94–M'05–SM'11) received the B.S. degree from the Sharif University of Technology, Tehran, Iran, in 1996, and the M.S. and Ph.D. degrees from the University of Michigan, Ann Arbor, MI, USA, all in electrical engineering, in 1999 and 2005, respectively.
-Currently, he is a tenured Associate Professor in the Electrical Engineering and Computer Science Department at Case Western Reserve University, Cleveland, OH, USA, with a secondary appointment in the Biomedical Engineering Department.
+Currently, he is a tenured Full Professor in the Electrical Engineering and Computer Science Department at Case Western Reserve University, Cleveland, OH, USA, with a secondary appointment in the Biomedical Engineering Department.
 His research interests include analog/mixed-signal/RF integrated circuits and microsystems for neural engineering, wireless sensing/actuating systems for brain-machine interfaces, interface circuits for micro/nano-scale sensors/actuators, and point-of-care diagnostic microsystems for personalized healthcare.
-Dr. Mohseni has been an Associate Editor for several IEEE journals since 2008, as well as a member of the Technical Program Committee of the IEEE CICC (2012-present) and RFIC Symposium (2012-2015).
-The author of two book chapters, one issued and four pending patents, and over 70 refereed technical and scientific articles, he has received several awards including the National Science Foundation CAREER Award in 2009, Case School of Engineering Research Award in 2011, first-place prize of the Medical Device Entrepreneur's Forum at the 58th annual conference of the ASAIO in 2012, and EECS Mihajlo "Mike" Mesarovic Award for Extraordinary Impact in 2013.
+Dr. Mohseni has been an Associate Editor for several IEEE journals since 2008, as well as a member of the Technical Program Committee of the IEEE RFIC Symposium (2012-2015), CICC (2012-present), and ISSCC (2016-present).
+The author of two book chapters, one issued and four pending patents, and over 80 refereed technical and scientific articles, he has received several awards including the National Science Foundation CAREER Award in 2009, Case School of Engineering Research Award in 2011, first-place prize of the Medical Device Entrepreneur's Forum at the 58th annual conference of the ASAIO in 2012, and EECS Mihajlo "Mike" Mesarovic Award for Extraordinary Impact in 2013.
 He is a member of the IEEE Solid-State Circuits, Circuits and Systems, and Engineering in Medicine and Biology Societies, as well as the administrative committee (AdCom) of the IEEE Sensors Council.
 Dr. Mohseni is the General co-Chair of the 2018 IEEE Biomedical Circuits and Systems (BioCAS) Conference, Cleveland, OH, USA.